National Museum of Iceland

 Anyone who has completed upper secondary education in Iceland can apply to study at a university.
 With the exception of some courses like medicine and dentistry, the University of Iceland is obliged to accept all students who have an upper secondary diploma.

 Iceland has seven higher education institutions, the largest of which is the University of Iceland, founded in 1911.
 Most traditional programmes are offered in Iceland, with the exception of some highly specialised courses.
 Many Icelanders also conduct at least part of their university education abroad.
 Click here to learn more about universities in Iceland.

 Iceland’s universities attract hundreds of foreign students each year and many courses are taught in English.
 The country is well known for strong programmes in Icelandic language and literature, glaciology, and geology.

 There are no tuition fees at the state universities (although there are registration fees), and student loans are available to cover living expenses and school materials.

 Statistics on university education in Iceland and Icelanders studying abroad from Statice.

-For further information, visit the website for the Ministry of Education.
+For further information, visit the website for the Ministry of Education, Science and Culture.